 Other remedies for a cold and sore throat

 While orange juice for a sore throat may not be as effective as we once thought, there are some other beverages that can immediately help with your symptoms.

-Salt is antibacterial, as it kills bacteria by sucking the water out of them.
-For a sore throat, the ratio is salt to warm water should be around 1/4 to 1/2 a teaspoon for 8 ounces of water.
-Gargle the drink for a few seconds and spit it out.
+Gargling a solution of salty water, and maybe even with added baking soda, is a common remedy for a sore throat.
+One study noted that gargling a salt water solution not only eased a sore throat but even lowered the occurrence of respiratory tract infection.
+Additionally, salt is antibacterial as it kills bacteria by sucking the water out of them.
+For a sore throat, the ratio of salt to warm water should be around 1/4 to 1/2 teaspoon per 8 ounces of water.
+Gargle the drink for a few seconds and then spit it out for best results.

 Manuka honey tea

 A warm drink consisting of manuka honey and water can also remedy a sore throat and a cold.
-As manuka honey is antibacterial and antimicrobial it can kill the bacteria causing the sore throat.
-It helps to soothe the throat and is more pleasant than the saltwater solution.
+As manuka honey is antibacterial and antimicrobial, it can kill the bacteria causing the sore throat.
+It helps to soothe the throat and is more pleasant than the salt water solution.

+Ginger is also antibacterial and can fight off many strains of bacteria.
 Ginger tea can be made with sliced ginger root and warm water.
-For a nicer tasting hot tea, ground ginger can also be added to chamomile and manuka honey.
+For a nicer tasting hot tea, ground ginger and manuka honey can also be added to chamomile tea.

 While the vitamin C content of orange juice is considered to be good for a cold or sore throat, it is not necessarily the best remedy.
 Salt water, manuka honey, and ginger tea can do a better job easing the symptoms of a cold while also fighting the bacteria causing it.